 (c) Registrations shall authorize both construction and operation of the listed emission sources at the registered facility.

 (d) Where the activity requiring registration is associated with the construction of a new facility or emission source, the owner or operator may not commence construction until a registration certificate is received from the department.
 The department will notify the facility owner or operator whether the registration is acceptable within 30 days of receipt of the application.

 (e) New and modified registrations issued after the effective date of this Subpart are valid for 10 years from the date of issuance.

-(f) The department may withdraw or revoke, consistent with Part 621 of this Chapter, any registration upon a determination that the registered activity poses the potential for a significant adverse impact to the public health, safety, welfare, or the environment.
+(f) The department may withdraw or revoke, consistent with Part 621 of this Title, any registration upon a determination that the registered activity poses the potential for a significant adverse impact to the public health, safety, welfare, or the environment.

 (g) The owner or operator of a facility holding a registration issued prior to the effective date of this Subpart must submit an updated registration application, as described in this Subpart, to the department within 90 days of receiving written notification from the department.

 (a) All registration applications submitted to the department shall be signed by a responsible official and provided in a format acceptable to the department.
 At a minimum, registration applications must include the following: